Relay

 Getting started with the FC model

-Bottom line: The best delivery app for small business in Nigeria isn’t a courier — it’s the decision to outsource fulfillment to a partner that handles storage, packing, dispatch, and cash collection.
-If you’re growing beyond a few orders a week, pre-positioning stock at an FC using Relay’s platform saves time, reduces cash risk, and lets you focus on sales.
+Bottom line: The best delivery app for small business in Nigeria isn't a courier — it's the decision to outsource fulfillment to a partner that handles storage, packing, dispatch, and cash collection.
+If you're growing beyond a few orders a week, pre-positioning stock at an FC using a coordination platform saves time, reduces cash risk, and lets you focus on sales.